- Ashlee Christoffersen

 2006 BA Political Science and Women's Studies, Simon Fraser University, Canada

 Hankivsky, O, de Merich, D, Christoffersen, A (forthcoming) Equalities ‘Devolved’: Experiences in Mainstreaming across the UK devolved powers post-Equality Act 2010.
-Under review.
+British Politics, special issue role of gender in British politics.

 Hankivsky, O and Christoffersen, A (2011) Gender mainstreaming in the United Kingdom: Current issues and future challenges British Politics 6, 1: 30-51.